Arthur-Milchior/anki-restore-deleted-note/README.md

 if it is in bad place.
 You'll have then to manually decide what to do with those cards.

+### Medias
+Sorry, but deleted media are not saved anywhere.
+So if your card add media, it won't be back.

 ## Technical details
 A line is supposed to encode a note type if it starts by two numbers with at least 6 digits, each numbere followed by a tab.
 Otherwise, it